The Clark Memorial Health Emergency Department is currently under construction!

 To offset the loss of parking areas due to construction patients and visitors will be able to park in the lot across the street adjacent to the Ambulance Bay.
 Patients who need immediate assistance should use the area closest to the ambulance bay that has been reserved for patient drop off.

 Signage will be placed on the hospital campus to guide you through detours.
 Staff members will be ready to provide directions and transport patients (particularly mothers in active labor).
 For those with non-emergency visits, you may need to allow extra time to get to appointments.
-Please plan your visit to Clark Memorial Hospital accordingly.
+Please plan your visit to Clark Memorial Health accordingly.